justincfeng/squirrel.jl/docs/src/squirrel.md

 squirrel.JiSMU
 ```

-The Broyden update formula is implemented in the following function.
+The Broyden update formula is implemented in the following function:

 ```@docs
 squirrel.bsolve